Forms

 § Tabular forms

 You can use the .table and .rows classes to create a form with inputs lined up like cells of a table.
+Tabular forms default to wide inputs, but can be overridden with the .narrow-inputs utility class.

 Example: Tabular form markup